KTSO

-KTSO (100.9 FM) is a commercial radio station licensed to Sapulpa, Oklahoma, and serving the Tulsa metropolitan area.
-It is part of the Stephens Media Group (no relation to the newspaper owner) and it airs a soft oldies radio format, switching to Christmas music for part of November and December.
+KTSO (100.9 FM) is a commercial radio station licensed to Sapulpa, Oklahoma, United States, and serving the Tulsa metropolitan area.
+It is part of the Stephens Media Group, and it airs a soft oldies format.
 The studios are on the 57th floor in the CityPlex Towers on East 81st Street in South Tulsa.

 KTSO has an effective radiated power (ERP) of 19,000 watts.
 The transmitter is off West 136 Street South in Sapulpa.
 KTSO broadcasts using HD Radio technology.
-Its HD-2 digital subchannel carries a Contemporary Christian format, which feeds an FM translator at 94.5 MHz, K223AU.
+Its HD-2 digital subchannel carries a Contemporary Christian format, which feeds an FM translator at 94.5 MHz, K233AU.